patelaryan0914/OTPWizard/README.md

 # OTP Wizard

-This npm module provides functions to generate one-time passwords (OTPs) and send them via email using Nodemailer.
+This npm module provides functions to generate one-time passwords (OTPs) and send them via email using Nodemailer with custom subject and htmlContent.

 ## Installation